 My husband and I try our hardest to live simply and without accumulation of things to burden us; things we have to maintain.
 And every pilgrimage, we find, that if we really look at it, we still have way more than we need.
 We discussed again, our need to cleanse our lives, of things and otherwise.

 St. Teresa says it best above, and we had come to love her and her teachings.
 This is why we chose to walk her pilgrimage in Spain, just prior to this one, connecting one with the other for a long walk to Santiago, starting with the Camino Teresiano and onward through Salamanca on the Ruta de la Plata which we were now on.

 Here is our interactive Google map, with the services for the day placed within it, as usual.
-On this leg, in the first town of Fontanillas de Castro, there is no café, only a pilgrim's albergue, unless you want to go far off-Camino, which we did not.
+On this leg, in the first town of Fontanillas de Castro, there is no café, only a pilgrim's albergue, unless you want to go about 650 meters off-Camino, which we did not.

-In the second town of Riego del Camino there are several cafés and several accommodations, but this is over 17 kilometers into the day.
+In the second town of Riego del Camino at 17 kilometers into the day, sadly, as a result of the pandemic, there are no cafes.
+However there are several accommodations.
 So, as always on this lonely Camino, come prepared with your own supplies.

 When you look at the elevation profile below, it looks more difficult than it is.
 The undulations that you see comprise only a few meters of elevation change.
 It is a more interesting terrain than the prior day's flatness.
 While you will notice the hills, it will not take much energy from you at all.

 In the early morning, pre-dawn light, we worked our way from the Albergue de Peregrinos de Montamarta, back by the official route.
 It would be just as easy to have walked down the highway, straight on the N-630 and save a few steps, but I wanted to log the amount of the actual route.
 Plus, to me it never feels safe to walk on the highway at night.
 It is a bit more than one kilometer shorter if you go the direct route along the highway.